CalLavicka/c0-vscode-extension/CONTRIBUTING.md

 debug configuration is set to "Launch Client".
 After that's launched you can switch the debug config to "Attach to Server" and start debugging that.

+### Notes on parsing
+The parser is one of the more complex portions of this project.
+Here are some notes on how it works:

+The parsing pipeline goes line this: lex.ts produces tokens -> various \*.ne files parse them and send them to nearley-helper.ts for postprocessing, this produces the types from parse/parsedsyntax.ts.

+That whole thing is called by parse.ts.
+However we can't do it all at once - we have to stop every time we see a typedef to update the lexer with new typenames (so it can distinguish between a* b as a multiplication or a variable decl).
+So parse.ts splits on each semicolon.

+Finally, after the parsing is done, restrictsyntax.ts converts them into ast.ts types, which essentially "cleans it up" a bit, and does a little bit of validation (e.g. \length only appears in contracts).

 ## Structure